epicfails1234567890-crypto/infinite-mario-2/README.md

 ⚠IMPORTANT!!!⚠ Controls:

 ```
-Global controls:
+If you are in a level:
-Arrow keys: Move in the map or in the level.
+Right and left keys: Move left or right.
 Z: Jump.
 X: Shoot.

 If you are on the map:
+Arrow keys: Move in the map.
+Collide a tree, a dick, a palm or a piranha plant to enter a level.
 A: Open game.
 S: Save game.
 ```